kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 1. Check out the main branch in the Databricks Repos UI by clicking the branch dropdown and selecting the `main` branch.
 2. Click the Merge button located next to the branch dropdown.
 Select the feat/modified-classifier branch from the list of branches, and click Merge.

-#### Synchronise your changes with your remote and local repositories
+#### Sync your changes with your remote and local repositories

-To synchronize the main branch of your Databricks repository with your local machine and remote Git repository, follow these steps:
+To sync the main branch of your Databricks repository with your local machine and remote Git repository, follow these steps:

 1. Click the Push button located in the upper-right corner of the Databricks Repos UI.
 This will push the merged changes to your remote Git provider.